pjlamb12/angular-loaders/README.md

 ## Using the Component

-Import it into your project, and then put it in your app using the selector `ng-loader`.
+Import it into your project, and then put it in your app using the selector `ngx-loader`.
 There are two inputs:
 `spinnerType` and `spinnerColor`.

 `spinnerType`: Choose one of the following values: 'rotating-square', 'pulsing-circles', 'growing-bars',